-Set in near future when scientists have found a way to transfer human consciousness from one body to another, French TV drama “Transfers” (Transferts) follows the character Florian who wakes up after a five-year long coma but in someone else’s physical body.
+Set in the near future when scientists have found a way to transfer human consciousness from one body to another, the French TV drama “Transfers” (Transferts) follows the character Florian who wakes up after a five-year-long coma but in someone else’s physical body.

-“Transfers” with this plotline looks amazing and certainly so, as we see the sci-fi genre has been constantly bringing unique and fascinating ideas into screen.
-In this six-episode show, “Transfers” is very much fast-paced with not just science fiction elements into play but also humanistic drama, family and societal questions in terms of acceptance of such new scientific capability, and some philosophical questions about our body and soul.
+“Transfers” with this plotline looks amazing and certainly so, as we see the science-fiction genre has been constantly bringing unique and fascinating ideas to the screen.
+This six-episode show “Transfers” is very much fast-paced with not just sci-fi elements in play but also humanistic drama, family, and societal questions in terms of acceptance of such new scientific capability, and some thought-provoking philosophical questions about our body and soul.

-The series also becomes interesting very quickly as we see people can have divided opinion with moral and political lines.
-We come across some moral questions – emerging with such achievements in modern science technology that could pass human consciousness from one body to another when the first is nearing its end or if the original body has some uncurable diseases.
+The series also becomes interesting very quickly as we see people can have divided opinions along moral and political lines.
+We come across some moral questions – emerging with such achievements in modern science and technology that could pass human consciousness from one body to another when the first is nearing its end or if the original body has some incurable diseases.
 However, this also has its downside when the technology gets misused by people, who have committed any crime and hence want to hide their identity.
 Here comes, the anti-transfers taskforce BATI to counter any illegal transfer.

 This thrilling series shows us how far modern technology and medical science can go in order to attain immortality.
-And if possible, how far we can defy the laws of the nature and how could we answer many such moral, philosophical questions?
-Should we just stick to the eternal idea of creation i.e. one body, one life – accepting the fact that only God has right to give us a body and a soul?
+And if possible, how far we can defy the laws of nature, and how could we answer many such moral, and philosophical questions?
+Should we just stick to the eternal idea of creation that one body, one life – accepting the fact that only God has the right to give us a body and a soul?
 Or should we go with modern science which wanted to go even further?

 This series has won the International Press Jury Award for Best Actor and Best French-Language Series at the Series Mania.